Skip to content

 Treatment Window And Consult Window Pattern

-The episode layer currently exposes two important scalar-style constructs:
+The episode layer exposes two important scalar-style constructs:

 • TreatmentEnvelopeMV earliest/latest treatment and treatment-derived scalar windows